FBI analysis fingers Russian spy agencies for U.S. election hacks

 Much of the information provided in the report is not new, the source said, reflecting the difficulty of publicly attributing cyber attacks without revealing classified sources and methods used by the government.

 Throughout the raucous campaign, a steady stream of leaked Democratic emails clouded the candidacy of party nominee Hillary Clinton.
 In the aftermath of her defeat, Democrats have accused Russia.
-Meantime, Trump has questioned whether Russia was truly at fault and told the Democrats to get over it.
+Meantime, Trump, a Republican, has questioned whether Russia was truly at fault and told the Democrats to get over it.

+“It's time for our country to move on to bigger and better things," Trump said in a statement on Thursday.

 The FBI said hackers gained access to and stole sensitive information, including internal emails "likely leading to the exfiltration of information from multiple senior party members" and public leaks of that information.

-The report did not name hacked organizations or address previous conclusions reached by the Central Intelligence Agency and FBI, according to U.S. officials, that Russia sought to intervene in the election to help Trump, a Republican, defeat Clinton.
+The report did not name hacked organizations or address previous conclusions reached by the Central Intelligence Agency and FBI, according to U.S. officials, that Russia sought to intervene in the election to help Trump defeat Clinton.

-The allegations and sanctions mark a new post-Cold War low in U.S.-Russian ties.